Kulsoom-ri/US_senate_simulation/README.md

 5. Challenges in Explainability: Explainability remains a significant challenge in this study.
 Understanding how the LLM arrived at its predictions and outputs is crucial for evaluating the model's validity and reliability.
 6. Lack of Fine-Tuning: The study did not involve fine-tuning the LLM based on the specific context of U.S. Senate votes.
 Fine-tuning could enhance the model's predictive capabilities and improve simulation performance.
 7. Simplified Legislative Process Simulation: The simulation oversimplifies the legislative process by only simulating two rounds of debate and a single floor vote.
 The complexity of how bills progress through Congress is substantial, as many bills do not advance past the introduction stage and involve numerous committees and negotiations before reaching the floor for a vote.
 It is also extremely difficult to capture the nuances of backroom deals and strategic alliances in the simulation.
 Senators often engage in informal discussions and negotiations that influence the final outcome of a bill.
 8. Garbage Outputs in Debate Simulation: Some garbage outputs were generated during the debate simulation and were not filtered out.
-This could have impacted how agents reacted to the debate or how the conversation summary was gneerated.
+This could have impacted how agents reacted to the debate or how the conversation summary was generated.

 ### Future Work
 Future work in this area can focus on several key improvements and analyses.
 First, a comprehensive natural language processing (NLP) analysis of the text generated during simulations is necessary to assess its coherence and relevance, as well as to investigate intriguing insights, such as when senators are most likely to switch votes, which arguments they agreed with or disagreed with, and why there were more "nay" votes after the debate.
 Second, evaluating the believability of the debates is crucial.
 Developing metrics to assess the believability and realism of the simulated discussions will enhance understanding of the model's effectiveness in capturing authentic legislative dialogue.